yangdihangN/gloo/docs/v1/github.com/solo-io/gloo/projects/gateway/api/v2/gateway.proto.sk.md

 ### Gateway

-A gateway describes the routes to upstreams that are reachable via a specific port on the Gateway Proxy itself.
+A Gateway describes a single Listener (bind address:port) and the routing configuration to upstreams that are reachable via a specific port on the Gateway Proxy itself.

 ```yaml
 "ssl": bool